The Young Girls of Rochefort: Pre-recording

 Of the lead actors, the only one whose own singing voice was used in the film is Danielle Darrieux.
 Even Gene Kelly, though he was well-known for his singing in other musicals and spoke French quite well, did not record his own songs.
 According to Michel Legrand, "[Kelly] had a short tessitura, only one octave.
 In Hollywood, where I often worked with him, he used to record with two other singers: one on his left for the low notes and one on his right for the high notes."
 English-speaking Canadian singer Don Burke recorded Kelly's vocal parts, singing in French with an American accent.

 English version

-An English-language version of the film was shot simultaneously with the French-language version.
+An English-language version of the film with lyrics translated by Julian More was shot simultaneously with the French-language version.
+The English singing voices recorded in Los Angeles under the direction of Michel Legrand.

+The dialogues were recorded by the Parisian dubbing company Lingua Synchrone, under the direction of Richard Heinz.

 According to George Chakiris, the English-language version was the one originally released in theaters in the United States, where it did not perform well.

-As of 2020, the English version has never been released on home video.
+As of 2025, the English version has never been released on home video.
+Two video clips from the first part of the English-language film, the entire second part of the film and the entire soundtrack were found by fans.